Guilty994/liguori_domenico_adc_2021/README.md

 ## About The Project

 This project is the implementation of an anonymous chat that runs over a P2P network, built through the support of the framework/library [TomP2P](https://tomp2p.net/), for the ADC class at the [Università degli Studi di Salerno](https://www.unisa.it/).

+The main requirement for this project were asynchronous and anonymous communication.
+We were able to achieve those requirements through the usage of the **publish/subscribe paradigm**, a well known paradigm in the asynchronous communication literature.

 Further information regarding this assignment can be found at the [ADC class page](https://spagnuolocarmine.github.io/adc.html).